suhailopensource/NearbyCabFinder/README.md

 HELLO GUYS;

 SO THIS SMALL PROJECT IS CODED IN <a href="https://www.w3schools.com/cpp/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40"/> </a>  AND HEAVILY RELIES ON MATHEMATICS OF GREAT DISTANCE FORMULA.
-I WOULD NOT SUGEEST JUST COPYING THE CODE PLEASE SEE https://github.com/suhailopensource/NearbyCabFinder/blob/master/websitesthathelpedmeunderstand.txt
+I WOULD NOT SUGGEST JUST COPYING THE CODE PLEASE SEE https://github.com/suhailopensource/NearbyCabFinder/blob/master/websitesthathelpedmeunderstand.txt
-THIS LINK CONTAINS RESOURCES THAT HELPED ME UNDERSTAND AND CODE THIS PROJECT.
+THIS LINK CONTAINS RESOURCES THAT HELPED ME UNDERSTAND THE CODE CONCEPT IN THIS PROJECT.

 THIS CODE IS A SMALL REALLY BASIC EXAMPLE OF HOW COMPANIES LIKE OLA,UBER AND OTHER DELIVERING APPS HELP YOU FIND NEARBY CABS AND FOR FINDING NEARB DELIVERY GUYS TO DELIVER FOOD TO YOUR HOUSE
 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/0f/Ola_Cabs_logo.svg/1200px-Ola_Cabs_logo.svg.png" style="height:40px;width:70px">